flyteorg/flyte/rsts/deployment/deployment/multicluster.rst

 attached to the Service Account.
 As of Kubernetes 1.24 and above, the bearer token has to be generated manually.

-1. Use the following manifest to create a long-lived bearer token for the ``flyteadmin`` Service Account in your dataplane cluster:
+1. Use the following manifest to create a long-lived bearer token for the ``flyteadmin`` Service Account in your data plane cluster:

    .. prompt:: bash